hlallave/world_happiness_analysis/README.md

 # world_happiness_analysis
-This is my first Data Analysis project
+This is my first Data Analytics project